 BL: My first answer would be presence and personality.
 I’ve booked speakers in the past that I thought would be wonderful, but upon their presentation found them not to have the presence and command of the stage for which I had hoped.
 Their presentation was acceptable but not at the level I had expected.
 Knowledge of their topic is also a huge issue.
 Generally I’ll determine this through my research and then an interview with the speaker.

 ER: What can a speaker, or their office staff, do to cut through the clutter in connecting with you and demonstrating the value they can deliver?

 BL: Contact my first with an email, then a phone call.
 I recently hired a professional speaker because their staff person kept in touch with me.
 Speakers that will be presenting in my area should invite me to their event so I can see them live—always the top choice for me.

-ER: How will the economic down turn affect your meetings and speaker selection for 2009?
+ER: How will the economic down turn affect your meetings and speaker selection?

 BL: This might be difficult to stomach however; “Take care of me now and I’ll take care of you later” is becoming more common among my clients.
 Sure there is no guarantee on this but the reality is that budgets are being cut.
 For 2009 the speakers that are willing to work with my clients’ budgets will most likely be the ones that get hired.

 ER: What is it that professional speakers do that drives you totally crazy?